rackerlabs/docs-cloud-files/rst/dev-guide/additional-object-services-information/creating-large-objects.rst

    returned by the **PUT** operation.
 Alternatively, you can calculate the MD5 checksum of the segment prior to uploading and include this in the ``ETag`` request header.
 Doing so ensures that the upload cannot corrupt your data.
-For detailed information, see the section called “Uploading the segments” .
+For detailed information, see :ref:`Uploading the segments<uploading-the-segments>`.

    The maximum number of segment objects per static large object is 1,000.
 Each segment, except for the final one, must be at least 1 MB.